-Exercise Crimson Warrior also involved the Royal Navy, British Army, United Stated Marine Corps and United States Air Force.
+Exercise Crimson Warrior also involved the Royal Navy, British Army, United States Marine Corps and United States Air Force.

 The exercise involved rapid jets, multi-engine aircraft, helicopters and Unmanned Air Systems operated from bases across the country.
 Over 70 aircraft — including the Typhoons — completed a range of missions during the three-week training session.